//This is not very funny anymore when someone is trying to right click... //made by THA CRUSHER

 front of himself instead of a hoop cane he could detect drop offs, columns and other obstacles.
 Soon he

-only clap so that he could concentrate on listening to the echoes for walls of the building that surrounded
+clap so that he could concentrate on listening to the echoes for walls of the building that surrounded the

 COMMUNICATIONS VIDEO